equanimityname/equanimityname.github.io/_books/2019-01-02-The-Mind-Illuminated.md

 outlook_overview: 	["As you would expect from the pencil of a Ph.
 D. who became an Upasaka, or dedicated lay-practitioner, the book balances neuroscience, philosophy, and Buddhist teachings without pushing a specific agenda too much.
 This is not to say that the religion or sect of the author is kept a secret, as we'll discuss in the next point..."]
 affiliation_overview: 	["It could be argued that Culadasa is a teacher and the head of a Buddhist Shanga himself and so this book should fall in the sectarian category, however the instructions themselves are provided in plain English whenever possible.","While the above holds true, Buddhist terminology is presented frequently to establish a clear link to the past and thousand year old terms take on a new life for 21st century readers.
 Followers of any current and non-followers alike will still appreciate the openness of the teachings and the down to earth way in which they're expounded."]
 techniques: 	[mindfulness, vippasana, samatha, walking meditation, awareness, anapanasati]
-conclusion: 	["The Mind Illuminated joins the rank of great classics like BOOK 3 and Book 4 bringing to the fore a path that feels surprisingly accesible.
-If you want to connect on a more spiritual level, We'd recommend you to take a look at something like BOOK 1 or BOOK 2 instead."]
+conclusion: 	["The Mind Illuminated joins the rank of great classics bringing to the fore a path that feels surprisingly accessible.
+If you want to connect on a more spiritual level, We'd recommend you to take a look at <a href='/Books/TheHeartOfTheBuddhasTeaching'>The Heart of the Buddha's Teaching</a> instead."]
 ---